 World leaders exchanging threats of nuclear annihilation across the Pacific Ocean.
-The war in Afghanistan, the war in Syria, the war on drugs.
-Peaceful protests turning violent.
+The wars in Afghanistan, Iraq and Syria (to name just a few), the war on drugs.
+Peaceful protests turning violent – or, in the case of Charlottesville, starting out with the intent of violence.
+Mass shootings, at schools and places of worship.
 Terrorism.
 You could be forgiven for thinking that this is the natural order of things and that humanity is doomed to eternal conflict because this is just who we are: an innately violent species, still controlled by primitive urges.
-In fact, the debate around whether or not we have an in-built predilection for violence has raged among scholars for centuries, and the answer is far from a foregone conclusion.
+In fact, the debate around whether we have a built-in predilection for violence has raged among scholars for centuries, and the answer is far from a foregone conclusion.

 Here are three arguments suggesting we are naturally violent, and three suggesting we are not.

 Since “wars” between chimpanzee communities were first described in the 1970s, there has been speculation about why these conflicts take place, and what they can teach us about our own capacity for violence.
 Biological anthropologist Richard Wrangham argues that attacks by groups of male chimpanzees on smaller groups increase their dominance over neighboring communities, improving access to food and mates.
 Ancestral men might have similarly established dominance by killing rivals from other groups, thus securing greater reproductive success and endowing our species with a desire for violence.